What Is the National Housing Strategy?

-Through the National Housing Strategy, the federal government is re-engaging in affordable housing and bringing together the public, private and non-profit sectors to ensure more Canadians have a place to call home.
+The federal government is re-engaging in affordable housing through the National Housing Strategy.
+It provides a platform for the public, private and non-profit sectors to come together.
+Their collaborative efforts will provide more Canadians with a place to call home.

-It will create livable communities where families thrive, children learn and grow, and their parents have the stability and opportunities they need to succeed.
+- creating livable communities where families thrive, children learn and grow, and their parents have the stability and opportunities they need to succeed

-It will take steps towards advancing the right to housing, so that no one is ever refused a home because of their gender, religion or background.
+- taking steps towards advancing the right to housing, so that no one is ever refused a home because of their gender, religion or background

-It will set out concrete targets and then report on the results, to let Canadians know what the plan has achieved and where there’s still work to do.
+- setting out concrete targets and reporting on the results, to let Canadians know what the plan has achieved and where there’s still work to do

-It will spearhead innovative new housing research, data and demonstration projects to fill gaps in our knowledge, share the best ideas and shape the future of housing policy in Canada.
+- spearheading innovative new housing research, data and demonstration projects to fill gaps in our knowledge, share the best ideas and shape the future of housing policy in Canada

-And it will seek out input from voices that haven’t always been heard and people who know first-hand what it’s like not to have a home.
+- seeking out input from voices that haven’t always been heard and people who know first-hand what it’s like not to have a home

 Together, these commitments will give more Canadians access to an affordable home.
 They will build vibrant and inclusive communities where people want to live, work and play.
 And they will help ensure all Canadians have a chance at a brighter future.